'King Coal' in Australia faces rising investment backlash

 "The concerted, well financed, and internationally coordinated campaign against fossil fuel producers carries with it great dangers and the potential to impose huge costs on the Australian economy," according to the Minerals Council of Australia, the industry's main lobby group.

-Banks and organizations like 350.org and Market Forces, which track investments by financial institutions and the effects on the environment, are increasingly aligning with the anti-coal divestment movement.
+Banks and organisations like 350.org and Market Forces, which track investments by financial institutions and the effects on the environment, are increasingly aligning with the anti-coal divestment movement.

-Hunter Hall International, which manages $1 billion in assets, says it is ending fossil fuel investments.
+Hunter Hall International (HHL.AX), which manages $1 billion in assets, says it is ending fossil fuel investments.

-Deutsche Bank, Germany's biggest bank, has declared it will not finance any of the multi-billion-dollar expansion work for a coal port near Australia's World Heritage-listed Great Barrier Reef.
-HSBC and Royal Bank of Scotland have also stated an unwillingness to provide funding.
+Deutsche Bank (DBKGn.DE), Germany's biggest bank, has declared it will not finance any of the multi-billion-dollar expansion work for a coal port near Australia's World Heritage-listed Great Barrier Reef.
+HSBC and Royal Bank of Scotland (RBS.L) have also stated an unwillingness to provide funding.

 ICE CREAM PROTEST

-The anti-coal movement has even enlisted giant U.S. ice cream maker, Ben & Jerry's, owned by Unilever, which dispenses free cones around Australia to draw attention to plans for dredging near the Great Barrier Reef for the coal port.
+The anti-coal movement has even enlisted giant U.S. ice cream maker, Ben & Jerry's, owned by Unilever (ULVR.L), which dispenses free cones around Australia to draw attention to plans for dredging near the Great Barrier Reef for the coal port.

 "Using business as a tool for social and environmental change is just as important as sourcing the best ingredients to make ice cream," says company spokeswoman Kali Swaik.

-Since a divestment campaign began last year, Australian bank customers have withdrawn A$200 million ($188 million) in loans and deposits from the nation's "Big Four" banks, National Australia Bank, Commonwealth Bank of Australia, Westpac Banking Corp and Australia and New Zealand Banking Corp, according to Market Forces data.
+Since a divestment campaign began last year, Australian bank customers have withdrawn A$200 million ($188 million) in loans and deposits from the nation's "Big Four" banks, National Australia Bank (NAB.AX), Commonwealth Bank of Australia (CBA.AX), Westpac Banking Corp (WBC.AX) and Australia and New Zealand Banking Corp (ANZ.AX), according to Market Forces data.

 "People like me who are worried about increasing global warming are pulling our money out and we don’t want to be banking with a bank that’s supporting it," says Dr Helen Redmond.